-Engineering Measures toExposure: Handle in accordance with good industrial hygiene and safety practice.
+Engineering Measures to Reduce Exposure: Handle in accordance with good industrial hygiene and safety practice.
 Provide for appropriate exhaust ventilation at machinery.
 Processing fume condensate may be a fire hazard and toxic; remove periodically from exhaust hoods, ductwork, and other surfaces using appropriate personal protection.
-In the case of hazardous fumes, wear self-contained breathing apparatus.
-Wear face-shield and protective suit for abnormal processing problems.
-Handle in accordance with good industrial hygiene and safety practice for diagnostics.
-Provide appropriate exhaust ventilation at machinery and at places where dust can be generated.
-Hand Protection: Protective gloves should be worn Eye Protection: Safety glasses with side-shields or chemical goggles.
+Hand Protection: Protective gloves should be worn.
+Eye Protection: Safety glasses with side-shields or chemical goggles.
 In addition, use full-face shield when cleaning processing vapor condensates from hood, ducts, and other surfaces.
 Respiratory Protection: When using this product at elevated temperatures, implement engineering systems, administrative controls or a respiratory protection program (including a respirator approved for protection from organic vapors, acid, gases, and particulate matter) if processing vapors are not adequately controlled or operators experience symptoms of overexposure.
 If dust or powder are produced from secondary operations such as sawing or grinding, use a respirator approved for protection from dust.
-Body Protection: Long sleeved clothing Hygiene Measures: When using, do not eat, drink or smoke.
+Body Protection: Long sleeved clothing.
+Hygiene Measures: When using, do not eat, drink or smoke.